Gray categories with duals and their diagrams: Diagrams for Gray categories with duals

 Standard diagrams are familiar from knot theory.
-A ribbon knot is given by an embedding $e: S^1\times[-1,1]\to\mathbb R^3$.
+A ribbon knot is given by an embedding $e\colon S^1\times[-1,1]\to\mathbb R^3$.
 A ribbon knot with no folds is called blackboard-framed in knot theory.
 Ribbon knots were generalised to ribbon graphs by Reshetikhin and Turaev \cite{RT}.
 A ribbon graph consists of a graph, called the core, and a compact surface with boundary which contains the core.
 The ribbon graph is considered to be a thickening of the core.

 The ribbon graphs can be realised as diagrams in the sense of this paper in the following way.
+Given a diagram $D$ for a Gray category with duals, as in Definition \ref{3ddiag}, we denote the $k$-skeleton of $D$ (not of its minimal progressive subdivision) by $X^{k}$.

-\begin{definition}[Ribbon diagram] A ribbon diagram is a three-dimen\-sio\-nal diagram $D$ with an embedded graph $\gamma\subset X^1$, called the core, such that \begin{enumerate} \item The core $\gamma$ is the union of all of the vertices $X^0$ and a subset of the set of lines. \item There exists a two-dimensional PL-manifold\footnote{Note that, to avoid confusion, the definition uses the terminology `two-dimensional PL-manifold' because the word `surface' is reserved for the 2-dimensional strata of a diagram.} $\Sigma\subset [0,1]^3$ such that $X^2$ is a regular neighbourhood of $\gamma$ in $\Sigma$. \end{enumerate} \end{definition}
+\begin{definition} A {\bf ribbon diagram} is a three-dimen\-sio\-nal diagram $D$ with an embedded graph $\gamma\subset X^1$, called the {\bf core}, such that \begin{enumerate} \item The core $\gamma$ is the union of all of the vertices $X^0$ and a subset of the set of lines. \item There exists a two-dimensional PL manifold\footnote{Note that, to avoid confusion, the definition uses the terminology `two-dimensional PL manifold' because the word `surface' is reserved for the 2-dimensional strata of a diagram.} $\Sigma\subset [0,1]^3$ such that $X^2$ is a regular neighbourhood of $\gamma$ in $\Sigma$. \item $X^1\subset \gamma \cup\partial X^2$. \end{enumerate} \end{definition}

-A standard result on regular neighbourhoods is that $X^2$ is a compact 2-manifold with boundary \cite{RS}.
-The lines of $D$ that are not in the core form a subset $l\subset \partial X^2$.
+A standard result on regular neighbourhoods is that $X^2$ is a compact two-manifold with boundary \cite{RS}.
+The lines of $D$ that are not in the core form a subset $l\subset X^1$.
 The surfaces of $D$ are the components of $X^2\setminus\{l\cup\gamma\}$.
 Note that $\Sigma$ is not part of the structure of the ribbon diagram.
-It is just required that a suitable PL-manifold $\Sigma$ exists.
+It is just required that a suitable PL manifold $\Sigma$ exists.
 An example of a ribbon diagram is given in Figure \ref{surface_diagram} a).

 As shown in Corollary \ref{cor:spatial}, if $\mac G$ is spatial, then for all objects $\mac C$ of $\mac G$ the 2-category $\mac G(1_{\mac C}, 1_{\mac C})$ is a ribbon category.
 Conversely, a ribbon category can be viewed as a spatial Gray category, with only one object $\mac C$ and one 1-morphism $1_{\mac C}$.
 This is the appropriate category data for labelling a ribbon diagram with no folds.